Synthux-Academy/simple-touch-instruments/daisycpp/README.md

 ## Purpose

-The purpose of this effort is to reimplement the `daisyduino/simple-*-touch` examples using C++ and no use of the arduino libraries.
-The C++ compile times are faster, in this case, and also promote command line build cycles (ex: `make`) without the need for an IDE.
+The purpose of this effort is to reimplement the `daisyduino/simple-*-touch` examples using libDaisy and DaisySP as an alternative to Daisyduino.

 The most intresting changes can be seen in the use of the libDaisy Mpr121I2C for `simple-daisy-touch.h` and using